Assistant Coach/Offensive Coordinator

 Nate Masters was named Berry's defensive backs coach in July, 2012 and added the defensive coordinator role for the 2014 season.

 Masters spent the 2010 and 2011 seasons as LaGrange's running backs coach and was also in charge of the Panthers' kickoff unit and assisted with special teams.
-In 2009, Masters served as LaGrange's videographer.
 As a student-athlete, Masters earned All-St. Louis Intercollegiate Athletic Conference honors as a senior in 2008.
 He was a captain and three-year starter for the Panthers, transferring to LaGrange from Maryville College in 2005 and took part in the inaugural season of LaGrange football in 2006.

 Tyson Beacham was hired as the quarterbacks coach at Berry College in April, 2014.

-Under Beacham, Vikings' quarterback Dale Jackson was an SAA Honorable Mention and the No. 2 passing threat in the Southern Athletic Association (SAA) in 2014, tossing for 2,083 yards and 20 TDs.
+Under Beacham, Berry's quarterbacks have consistently ranked among the best in the Southern Athletic Association.
+In 2016, Slade Dale rushed for a program-record 660 yards and helped the Vikings to their first ever conference title.
+Dale Jackson (17C) was an SAA Honorable Mention and the No. 2 passing threat in the Southern Athletic Association (SAA) in 2014, tossing for 2,083 yards and 20 TDs.
 Jackson continued his success into 2015, where he was a top five passing threat and helped the Vikings to a 7-3 record.

-Off the field, he was a member of the SAA academic honor roll in 2012.
-Beacham earned a bachelor's degree in educational services from Birmingham-Southern College.
+Off the field, he was a member of the SAA Academic Honor Roll in 2012.
+Beacham earned a bachelor's degree in educational services from BSC.

 Beacham is from Athens, Ga. where he attended Athens Christian School.